-The determination of fair value requires significant judgement by both the independent valuation specialists and the Directors who reassess the valuations periodically.
-The recent transaction method requires availability of relevant information and judgment as to the comparability of transactions observed.
+The determination of fair value requires significant judgement by the Directors who reassess the valuations periodically.
 The use of the DCF approach requires Directors to make assumptions in respect of the rental receivable, the discount factor and a growth rate.